 Saffron

-Saffron brings floral aroma and a warm golden hue, defining the dish without overpowering it.
+Saffron adds a subtle floral aroma and golden color, shaping the dish without overwhelming the other flavors.

 Lemon